 For virtual reality, the idea is that you, as in you physically, you as a human, would take the place of your character.
 You put a special design VR headset over your eyes, and as you look around, you see the parts of the world rendered around you.
 You look down, you see the ground.

-You look to the left, you see to the left in the Minecraft world, same thing when you look up and when you look to the right.
+You look to the left, you see to the left in the Minecraft world, the same thing when you look up and when you look to the right.
 It was easy to use Minecraft as an example, but Minecraft hasn’t been translated into the world of VR just yet.
 Let’s take a look at what’s actually happening content-wise.

 VR Content and Its Future

-Steam, as they endeavor to tweak their headset to perfection, has come up with some games you can actually play in a virtual reality.
+Steam, as they endeavor to tweak their headset to perfection, has come up with some games you can actually play in virtual reality.
 One of them involves exploring an old shipwreck on the ocean floor, another involves being on top of a snowy mountain peak.

 We all hope that VR will end up as a really cool way for game developers to create groundbreaking new games.